 The Underground Center (UGC) is a charitable 501(c)(3) grassroots non-profit dedicated to researching, practicing and sharing ways of living that are sustainable and socially just.
 Some examples of what we practice and teach are organic food growing, natural building techniques, off grid infrastructure like rain catches and solar electric, and economic models of sharing labor and resources.

 In this time of environmental, economic, and social crises we believe the ideas and systems we investigate should be shared for free – and it is most important to share these skills with young people who have historically been locked out of the current sustainability-workshop culture.
 These are the folks best served to make critical change in our time.
 Since we don’t charge our participants we need your help to run our programs.

-In 2019 our goal is to focus on projects that form experiential learning opportunities for local youth.
+In 2020 our goal is to develop our farm site as a model of nourishing agriculture.
+Also we will continue creating experiential learning opportunities for local youth.
 This includes expanding our collaboration with local schools and continuing to run our Apprenticeship and Saugerties Free Food Program.

-Our fundraising goal for a used truck and apprenticeship stipends for 2019 is $7,500.
+Our fundraising goal for a dump trailer and intern/apprenticeship stipends for 2020 is $7,500.

 An ongoing project we are leading is the Saugerties Free Food Program.
 This project is designed to be both an educational experience for the kids involved, and a model to demonstrate how residents can grow food locally and sustainably.

 This work takes place as workshops in local schools where UGC staff teach kids soil building, and food growing techniques.
 Also, we introduce students to the science and philosophy of resilient and socially just environmentalism we advocate at the UGC.

 We also manage a network of gardens to host experiential education programming.
 The gardens are overseen by our staff and interns, as well as the kids from the Saugerties Boys & Girls Club.
 The food from these gardens go toward healthy cooked meals for the kid and a local free farmers market.